ssherwood/spring-boot-jpa/docs/_posts/2017-01-09-start-with-the-domain-model.md

 won't see the PATIENT table that was create when we started the app (this is the Spring Boot default database URL).

-Sweet!
 This is pretty nice but how do we get the application to be able to Create, Read, Update and Delete our Patients?